Janie228/JobSearch_ETL/README.md

 * If the scraping web urls (itsmycareer & indeed) changed, code in the three .py scripts need to be updated.

 ## Copyright
-Janie (C) 2019.
+Janie ©️ 2019.
 All Rights Reserved.